brendan-ch/personal-website/content/work/clockwise.md

 ![Frames of a high-fidelity prototype.](/static/work/clockwise/ui-design.png)

-I started with some low-fidelity sketches of the timer, which turned into a high-fidelity prototype.
-The UI was designed using Figma, and the typeface used is Anonymous Pro.
+I started with some low-fidelity sketches of the timer, and turned them into a high-fidelity prototype in Figma.

+*The typeface used is Anonymous Pro.*

 ![Frames showing the UI fading when the timer is running.](/static/work/clockwise/fade.png)